gdolle/archlinux-aur/README.md

 ## Installation

-Download the package files, then to compile and install just type
+Get the package files and just type

     makepkg -si

-To create an AUR package, just type
+## Misc

+To send the package on AUR, create it using the command

     makepkg -S